LET’S GET STARTED

 The Writing Centre is available to help students with their writing skills and assignments.
 This is a good place to come when you need help on the many papers you have to write at ACTS.
 The Writing Centre is located in the Douglas Centre Building.
-(Same building as the Wellness Centre).

-The following minimum scores (based on the IBT) are required:
+The following minimum scores are required:

 Policies related to cost for children of international students studying at ACTS Seminaries to enroll in a local public school varies with each school district.
 ACTS students generally live in one of the following regions and should consult the school district offices for information.